 How much is souvlaki in Athens?#

 Most souvlaki pitas cost €3.50-4.50.
-Gourmet spots may charge €5+.
-It’s one of the best food values in Europe.
+Gourmet spots might charge €5+.
+It’s honestly one of the best food values in Europe — filling, delicious, and cheaper than a sad airport sandwich.

 What’s the difference between souvlaki and gyros?#